cornerman/angular-storage/README.md

 Returns a new `store` service that will use the `namespace` and `delimiter` when saving and getting values like the following `namespace[delimiter]key`.
 For example `auth0.object` considering `auth0` as `namespace` and `.` as a `delimiter`

+### store.storageAvailable

+Indicates whether localStorage/sessionStorage is available or whether the fallback is active.

 ## Contributing

 Just clone the repo, run `npm install`, `bower install` and then `gulp` to work :).